starkinfra/sdk-node/README.md

 A Pix Claim can be confirmed or canceled by patching its status.
 A received Pix Claim must be confirmed by the donor to be completed.
-Ownership Pix Claims can only be canceled by the donor if the reason is "fraud".
+Ownership Pix Claims can only be canceled by the donor if the reason is 'fraud'.
 A sent Pix Claim can also be canceled.

 ```javascript